agreif/ex-say/README.md

 Text-to-Speech module for Elixir.

-It exposes a function 'Say.say/1' that tells the underlying OS to say the given text.
+It exposes a function `Say.say/1` that tells the underlying OS or through a SSH tunnel to say the given text.

 # Usage